World News | Biden Orders Strike on Iranian-aligned Group After 3 US Troops Injured in Drone Attack in Iraq | LatestLY

-Washington, Dec 26 (AP) President Joe Biden has ordered retaliatory strikes against Iranian-backed militia groups after three US servicemembers injured in a drone attack in Northern Iraq.
+Washington, Dec 26 (AP) President Joe Biden ordered the US military to carry out retaliatory strikes against Iranian-backed militia groups after three US servicemembers were injured in a drone attack in Northern Iraq.

 National Security Council spokeswoman Adrienne Watson said one of the US troops suffered critical injuries in the attack that occurred earlier on Monday.